gwlim/openwrt-sfe-flowoffload-ath79/README.md

 Subnet Mask: 255.255.255.0

 Login: root

-After flashing only basic services are enabled, to use additional features you have to go to SYSTEM -> STARTUP to enable them

 DYNACK is enabled on hostapd so for NETWORK -> WIRELESS -> ADVANCE SETTINGS -> DISTANCE OPTIMIZATION -> ENTER "auto" for best performance.